mksh2810/Wikipedia-Reader/README.md

 ## About

 Wikipedia Reader is a beautiful Flutter application that lets users explore random Wikipedia articles with a modern, intuitive interface.
 Perfect for discovering interesting topics and expanding your knowledge!
+It is a slight improvement of the wikipedia-reader in flutter tutorial.

 ## Features